Updated: Oct 21

 Ye adulterers and adulteresses, know ye not that the friendship of the world is enmity with God? whosoever therefore will be a friend of the world is the enemy of God.
 Do ye think that the scripture saith in vain, The spirit that dwelleth in us lusteth to envy?
 But he gives more grace.
 Wherefore he saith, God resisteth the proud, but giveth grace unto the humble.
 Submit yourselves therefore to God.
 Resist the devil, and he will flee from you.
 Draw nigh to God, and he will draw nigh to you.
 Cleanse your hands, ye sinners; and purify your hearts, ye double minded.
 Be afflicted, and mourn, and weep: let your laughter be turned to mourning, and your joy to heaviness.
 Humble yourselves in the sight of the LORD, and he shall lift you up.
 Speak not evil one of another, brethren.
 He that speaketh evil of his brother, and judgeth his brother, speaketh evil of the law, and judgeth the law: but if thou judge the law, thou art not a doer of the law, but a judge.
 There is one lawgiver, who is able to save and to destroy: who art thou that judgest another?

 I realized the ineffectiveness of that prayer I had prayed when I was 5 years old, the problem with trying to be a "good Christian boy", the problem with leading worship for my own ambition and why it all ultimately fell apart.
 I failed to recognize *my* sin for what it truly is.
-I knew God hated sin, because my Sunday school teacher's said so, but I never thought it was something people were expected to actually turn away from.
-In my mind, the best you could do was make sure your sin didn't effect other people too much.
+I knew God hated sin, because my Sunday school teacher's said so, but I never thought it was something people were expected to actually turn away from and be disgusted by.
+I loved my sin and In my mind, the best you could do was make sure your sin didn't effect other people too much.
 “No harm, no foul” ”what they dont know wont hurt them” “all is fair in love and war”.
 To me, sin was a horizontal problem from person to person and God's hatred for it was more of an abstraction.
 It never felt like a vertical issue.
 As long as I could behave well enough to be accepted by my peers and claim to believe in Jesus before I die, I should be good.
-I could never imagine how wrong I was because I was never willing to give up my sin because I never even realized I needed to.
+I could never imagine how wrong I was because I was never willing to give up my sin.

 “Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but only the one who does the will of my Father who is in heaven.